belgianmobileid/doc/_QES/csc.md

 ## 5. Getting credential id('s)

-Returns the list of credentials associated with a user identifier, an itsme® user will always have exactly 1 credential.
+Returns the list of credentials associated with a user identifier, an itsme user will always have exactly 1 credential.

 This POST request contains only 1 parameter:
 <table>